 Juliet Kemp is a queer, non-binary writer who lives in London with their partners, child, and dog.
 Their fantasy series The Marek Series is available from Elsewhen Press; the first book, “The Deep And Shining Dark” was a 2018 Locus Recommended Read.
 Their YA SF novella “A Glimmer Of Silver” also came out in 2018, and their short fiction has appeared in various places.
 In their free time, they go bouldering, tend their towering to-be-read pile, and get over enthusiastic about fountain pens.
 They can be found at http://julietkemp.com, or as @julietk on Twitter.

-By day, Filip Wiltgren is a mild-mannered communication officer at Linköping University, where he also teaches communication and presentation skills at a post-graduate level.
+By day, Filip Wiltgren is a mild-mannered communication officer and lecturer.
 But by night, he turns into a frenzied ten-fingered typist, clawing out jagged stories of fantasy and science fiction, which have found lairs in places such as Analog, IGMS, Grimdark, Daily SF, and Nature Futures.
 Filip roams the Swedish highlands, kept in check by his wife and kids.
 His thoughts, email, and free stories can be found at www.wiltgren.com